A line-art icon of a clay pot sitting on a flat base, decorated with two horizontal wavy lines around its center.

 Rooted in Cleveland, Serving the Midwest—and Beyond

-We support museums, historical societies, universities, and private collectors across Cleveland, Columbus, Cincinnati, Pittsburgh, and Indianapolis, with coordinated shipping and packing and transportation options.
+We support museums of all sizes, historical societies, universities, and private collectors across Cleveland, Columbus, Cincinnati, Detroit, Dayton, and Louisville, with coordinated shipping and packing and transportation options.
 If an object is too large or fragile to travel, our team can plan on-site conservation to stabilize and treat it in place.
+Many of the collections we care for form the foundation of a community’s history and identity.

 Get Started